henrikfalk/Brick-Destroyer-Minigame/README.md

 Unity Editor v2020.3.32f1 running on Manjaro Linux.

 You need to open the"Menu" scene in order to run the game in the editor.
 You can however run the "Main" scene to run test the game functionality alone but it is not connected to the full game.
+The "Retry" button works.

 I made a lot of comments in the code for anyone who wants to learn how the code works.